jfilter/eesti-kelt/README.md

 * `cd backend`
 * `npm install`
 * `npm start` to run a start a development server
-* you may have to check change the port in the `index.js`
+* you may have to change the port in the `index.js`

 ### Deployment